butaixianran/DazToBlender/README.md

 So I converted it in this way:
 `Blender's Subsurface = Translucency Weight * 0.1`
 Then you can see your model more clearly.
 You can alwasy make it higher as you wish.
+I personally use this: `Blender's Subsurface = Translucency Weight * 0.01`

 ---
 * Owner: [Daz 3D][OwnerURL] – [@Daz3d][TwitterURL]